 Accommodations are determined on an individual, case-by-case basis after an interactive process.
 In some instances, the academic affairs or course director may be asked if an accommodation is reasonable given the technical standards of the academic program.
-Further, in addition to the disability consultant, other resources such as the Association on Higher Education and Disabilities, physicians, psychologists, psychiatrists, educators and other relevant experts are frequently consulted.
+Other resources such as the Association on Higher Education and Disabilities, physicians, psychologists, psychiatrists, educators, and other relevant experts may also be consulted.
 Reasonable accommodations are determined by examining:

-- The documentation of the disability and recommendations made by the diagnosing professional; - The student's request for a specific accommodation(s); - Barriers resulting from the interaction between the documented disability and the campus environment; - Possible accommodations that might remove the barriers; - Whether or not the essential elements of the course/program are compromised by the accommodation(s).
+- The documentation of the disability and recommendations made by the diagnosing professional; - The student's request for a specific accommodation(s); - Barriers resulting from the interaction between the documented disability and the campus environment; - Possible accommodations that might remove the barriers; - Whether the essential elements of the course/program are compromised by the accommodation(s). - If possible, accommodations would compromise the safety of patients or other parties.

-^{} The amount of time needed for a test is carefully determined by examining disability documentation, observations of the student's ability, and historical information.
-Extra time on clinical performance tests is very rarely granted and only after considerable deliberation by the disability consultant, academic affairs officers of the school, and the course director/clerkship director.
+The amount of time needed for a test is carefully determined by examining disability documentation, observations of the student's ability, and historical information.
+Extra time on clinical performance tests is very rarely granted and only after considerable deliberation by the Office of Accessibility Services, academic affairs officers of the school, and the course director/clerkship director.

-^{} In-class quizzes are often times difficult to provide additional time for due to prohibiting a student from participating in class, but should it become problematic students should contact the Disability Coordinator in DSS.
+Additional time for in-class quizzes is often times difficult to provide due to the possibility of missing class time, but should it become problematic students should contact OAS.